David Campese: Bledisloe Cup Test series

 Australia lost the second Bledisloe Cup Test of 1986 to New Zealand 12–13.
 Following the Test, claims were made that Australian coach Alan Jones made derogatory remarks about Campese's performance, after the fullback dropped a few 'high-kicks' in very wet conditions.

-In On A Wing and a Prayer Campese asserted that later that day during the night-time he visited Jones in his hotel room and tried to apologise for his mistakes, which resulted in a verbal barrage of insults from Jones which lasted many minutes.
+Campese asserted that later that day during the night-time he visited Jones in his hotel room and tried to apologise for his mistakes, which resulted in a verbal barrage of insults from Jones which lasted many minutes.
 Jones is reported to have told Campese that, "I told the papers you were the Bradman of rugby - now you've let me down."
-Nick Farr-Jones is reported to have overheard the conversation between Campese and Alan Jones, before he entered the room and attempted to calm the situation.

-In On a Wing and a Prayer Campese recalled that: "I left that room feeling hurt and humiliated.
-I did something I virtually never do, as I said much earlier: I went out and got drunk.
-Outside in the Dunedin night the rain was trickling down the windows and the wind was blowing.
-It was cold and horrible, which exactly reflected my mood.
-The drops of rain on the windows could have been tears in my soul."

 In David Campese (1996) Gordon Bray wrote that: "So distraught was he in a nightclub a few hours later, that he declared he was ready to retire from rugby.
 It was distressing to see such a gifted athlete and entertainer so despondent and agitated.
 The world's rugby enthusiasts can be grateful that Mark Ella consoled his teammate that night."

 Years later in Wallaby Gold: The History of Australian Test Rugby (2003) Alan Jones contested the accusations of slander saying: